 Post tonight's menu, bistro-style, with this DIY project.

-Paint a swath of black in a corner of the kitchen, frame it with crisp white moulding and let the board take over from messy notes and lists, or use it for an extra-large calendar or menu selections.
+Paint a swatch of black in a corner of the kitchen, frame it with crisp white moulding and let the board take over from messy notes and lists, or use it for an extra-large calendar or menu.

 Using blackboard paint is a snap.
 You’ll have to invest a little time, but the actual technique is quite simple.
 The keys to success are to apply several coats (two to three), let each dry thoroughly, and allow the final coat to cure for several days before writing on the surface.

 - To prepare the surfaces, lightly sand the area with 120- or 140-grit sandpaper (this will allow the paint to adhere best to the surface).
 Wipe the surface with a damp cloth to clean away all dust.

 - Using low-tack masking tape, carefully tape off the area you will be painting.

 - Apply a coat of primer.
 Let dry overnight.

 - Apply a coat of blackboard paint.
 Let dry overnight.

 - Apply a second coat of blackboard paint.
 Let dry thoroughly.

 - If needed, apply a third coat.
 To let the final coat dry thoroughly, wait at least three days (and ideally seven) before writing on the blackboard surface.